GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/testing.md

 pytest==8.3.4
 ```

-# Step 2: Writing the Test Cases
+# Step 2: Writing Unit Test Cases

 As the code is currently written there is no place to use unit tests.
 We would need to refactor the code to make it more testable.
-As an example of a unit test consider the following:
+As an example of a unit test consider the following example.
+To try it out create a file named `test_sample.py` in the tests directory.

 ```python
 # content of test_sample.py